espressif/vscode-esp-idf-extension/docs_espressif/en/settings.rst

 .. note::
   Please consider that ``~``, ``%VARNAME%`` and ``$VARNAME`` are not recognized when set on ANY of this extension configuration settings.
 You can instead set any environment variable in the path using a ``${env:VARNAME}`` such as ``${env:HOME}`` or you can refer to other configuration parameter path with ``${config:SETTINGID}`` such as ``${config:idf.espIdfPath}``.

-The **idf.saveScope** allows the user to specify where to save settings when using commands such as **Set Espressif Device Target** and other commands.
+The **idf.saveScope** allows you to specify where to save settings when using commands such as **Set Espressif Device Target** and other commands.
 Possible values are Global (User Settings), Workspace and WorkspaceFolder.
 Use the **Select where to Save Configuration Settings** command to choose where to save settings when using this extension commands.

 .. note::
   All settings can be applied to Global (User Settings), Workspace and WorkspaceFolder unless Scope is specified.